igithub14/usefulScripts/README.md

 # usefulScripts
-Useful scripts for personal use only.
+Useful scripts just for personal use.
 Nothing interesting here.